nebulasio/neb.py/README.md

 ## Installation

-You can install this library via Composer:
+You can install this library via pip:
 ```sh
 pip install NebulasSdkPy
 ```

 ## Usage

-please refer to [examples](/example) to learn how to use neb.py.
+please refer to [examples](/nebpysdk/example) to learn how to use neb.py.

 #### Account